Tooth and gum health

 • Sensitive teeth

-To book your check up, make an appointment at one of our Teachers Health Centres or dental providers.
+To book your check up, make an appointment at one of our Health Centres.
 For more info on taking care of your teeth and gums, check out the Australian Dental Association’s videos and articles.